strukturart/feedolin/README.md

 + url = url of source
 + limit = How many articles should be downloaded
 + channel = Name of channel
-+ categorie = to use panel navigation
++ category = to use panel navigation

 ## How to use

 + Enter to show full news
 + Backspace to go back
-+ visit source page: press key 2 to activate the auto scroll Streaming Podcast
 + #-key volume
-+ seeking: cursor left/right
++ streaming audio seeking: cursor left/right

 ## Tips